mwittig/pimatic-yamaha-avr/README.md

 ## Status of Implementation

-The following feature are provided:
+The following features are provided:
 * support for power switching, volume mute, volume control, input selection, and status display (main zone, only)
 * auto-discovery of devices for pimatic 0.9